JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 A person cannot guess the private key based on knowing the public key.
 So public key can be freely shared.
 The private key however belongs to only one person.

 There are several well-known mathematical algorithms that are used to produce the public and private key.
 **Rivest-Shamir-Adelman (RSA)** – Oldest of the public-private key cryptography systems.
-Frequently used to transmit shared keys for symmetric key cryptography
+Frequently used to transmit shared keys for symmetric key cryptography.
-**Digital Signature Standard (DSS)** – a Federal Information Processing Standard specifying the algorithms that can be used to generate digital signatures used by NIST
+**Digital Signature Standard (DSS)** – a Federal Information Processing Standard specifying the algorithms that can be used to generate digital signatures used by NIST.
 **Elliptic curve cryptography (ECC)**– As its name implies, ECC relies on elliptic curves to generate keys.
 Often used for key agreement and digital signatures.
 At PreVeil, we use elliptic-curve cryptography’s Curve-25519 and NIST P-256.

 # Explanation of how it works: